 In order to properly diagnose some venous diseases, it is necessary to look inside the vein itself.
 We can accomplish this with deep vein intravascular ultrasound, also known as IVUS.
 This imaging tool uses a catheter to enter the vein in a minimally invasive way.
-To learn more about this diagnostic device, feel free to visit Commonwealth Vein Center.
+To learn more about this diagnostic device, feel free to visit Commonwealth Vein Center, Ultrasound Richmond VA.
 We are located in Colonial Heights, and our staff would be more than happy to answer your questions.
 Contact us today to schedule your consultation!

 How Does Deep Vein Intravascular Ultrasound Work?

 The procedure combines two different processes to give the doctor a good idea of the status of your veins.
 The first is echocardiography, which is ultrasound waves that can create images of your heart.
 This checks to make sure everything is functioning properly

 The second process is cardiac catheterization, which is another method by which cardiovascular function can be determined.
 Combining these two methods into deep vein intravascular ultrasound can give the doctor a comprehensive look at the health of your veins.

 Deep vein intravascular ultrasound is strictly for diagnostic purposes.
 The device itself will not treat any venous diseases or blockages, but it will give the doctor a good idea of what the best treatment option may be.

 - Certain symptoms can be linked with venous disease, such as:

 - Swelling in the legs, ankles, and feet